Best iPhone Deals

 Thanks to the 128GB base storage, buying an iPhone 13 may actually be cheaper than getting a used iPhone 12 at a discount, especially after carrier subsidies and sales.
 Definitely consider the iPhone 13 mini if you like that size, because this could be the last version of that model.

 The iPhone 13 starts at $799 for 128GB storage, while the iPhone 13 mini starts at $699.
 They ship in five colors: starlight, midnight, blue, pink, and Product(Red).

 iPhone 12 Pro and iPhone 12 Pro Max

-Apple brought 5G to its smartphone lineup with its 2020 models.
-While there's less of a gap between standard and pro-series iPhones this year, the higher-end iPhone 12 Pro and iPhone 12 Pro Max still stand out from their lower-priced peers in several key categories.
+Apple first introduced 5G to its smartphone lineup with its 2020 models.
+While there was less of a gap between standard and pro-series iPhones in these models, the higher-end iPhone 12 Pro and iPhone 12 Pro Max still stand out from their lower-priced peers in several key categories.